-We have now SOLD OUT of our delicious grass fed Red Poll beef for collection in November 2016.
-Please join our occasional email list for updates on meat shares, and other news from the farm!
+We will be offering Oak Tree beef shares later this year.
+Our delicious grass fed Red Poll beef is expected to be ready for collection in December 2017.
+Please contact us for details [email protected] or join our occasional email list for updates on meat shares, and other news from the farm!

 Our beef shares are available to anyone willing to make the trip to beautiful Suffolk to collect them – you don’t need to be a member of our Community Supported Agriculture Scheme!

 The shares, each of which is “one eighth of a cow”, will be available to collect from The Rose House Butcher (click for directions and opening hours) in the centre of Ipswich.
-The shares will be available for collection from 2pm on Friday 18th November 2016 and all day on Saturday 19th November 2016.
+Dates and costs to be confirmed.

 Each one eighth cow share will contain approx. 20kg in total (all weights are approximate and will vary depending on the animal!) comprising: